centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 When a maintenance is planned on one or multiple resources, you can set a planned downtime for them in Centreon in two ways:

--   By directly setting a planned downtime on the line when the mouse is a "Set Downtime" button appears on mouseover
+-   By directly setting a planned downtime on the line, a "Set Downtime" button appears on mouseover
 -   By selecting multiple lines and clicking on the "Downtime" button, above the table